-All surgeons should have a written complaints policy for their private practice.
+All surgeons and Clinics should have a written complaints policy for their private practice.
 It is CQC requirement.
-A written complaints policy also benefits the surgeon.
+A written complaints policy also benefits the clinician.
 They can give patients comfort that they can voice concerns and be taken seriously.
 They can also help to manage the expectations of patients – some demand an immediate response even on complex issues, but this is simply not feasible.

 A written complaint policy does not have to be long or complex.
 The key is to set out the steps you will take, together with the timescales.
 For example, say when you will acknowledge the complaint (eg, within three days of receipt), and when the substantive response will arrive (eg, within 14 days).
 Once you have created your written complaints procedure, make sure that all your patients and staff know where to find it.

 When responding to a complaint you need to set out an honest and accurate response, expressed in a suitably courteous tone, even where your conclusion is that the complaint is baseless.
 Where the complaint actually has merit, it is important than you apologise and accept your mistake.
 Put simply, mistakes do occur and it is better that clinicians/the practice accept these mistakes rather than attempt to hide them, mislead the patient and breach the GMC Good Practice Guidelines.
 Alternatively, if you find that the complaint has no merit, then you should of course state this and explain why, albeit without appearing dismissive.